ArcadeHustle/RingEdge_NoKey_softmod/README.md

 For a long time the details of how Ring* game images are ReKeyed, or NoKeyed has been a closely guarded, and heavily traded / paid for secret.
 With the first decade of deployment coming to a close, it is also time to close off this "Internet Money Maker".
 As hardware begins to fail, the threat of required preservation looms.

 One of the earlier forum disucssions on the Ring* subject was found on Assembler games.
-Several known scene players can be seen waving their dicks around. <br>
+Several known scene players can be seen waving their dicks around: <br><br>
 "Get system, then come talk.
 This is why this information is not public because people who have no knowledge come to public and act like experts with no stripes." - Jackalus https://web.archive.org/web/20170630214524/https://assemblergames.com/threads/sega-ringedge-motherboard-inside-pictures.46424/page-3